 Students also work towards Fitzharrys awards.
 These consist of Community, Cultural, School and Sport awards where students earn a special badge for completing a series of challenges.
 When a student achieves all four awards they are then awarded the special Full School Colours tie and earn their place on our Honour Boards in the Main Hall.

 Our subject awards are given out once a year at our annual Presentation Evening and reward exceptional performance in a subject area or an area of school life.
-The Headteacher’s commendations are given out throughout the year for exceptional contribution to any aspect of school life.
+The Head of School’s commendations are given out throughout the year for exceptional contribution to any aspect of school life.

 Follow Fitzharrys on Facebook, Twitter and Instagram for regular updates celebrating all student success happening across our school.
 We really love to hear about achievements happening outside of school too; please keep us up-to-date so we can support your child in every challenge and celebrate every success.